Bitter Blood

 Bitter Blood: A True Story of Southern Family Pride, Madness, and Multiple Murder (1988) is a non-fiction crime tragedy written by American author Jerry Bledsoe that reached #1 on the New York Times bestseller list.
 Bitter Blood is composed of various newspaper articles (from the Greensboro News and Record) and personal eyewitness accounts of several homicides in 1984 and 1985.
-The setting for the majority of the book is located in rural North Carolina and, more specifically, in Rockingham County and Guilford County.
+The setting for the majority of the book is Rockingham County and Guilford County in rural North Carolina.